JehanPatel/Virtual-Keyboard/README.md

 ## Features:
 - Easy to use.
 - Can be used anywhere.
-- Simple to use and understand
+- Simple to use and understand.